 In vivo tumors exhibit a broad range of heterogeneity, such as spatial differences, geno- and pheno-types, and environmental.
-A fundamental question we aim to solve is how, why, and if heterogeneity is important?
-And what do we do about it?
-How does one begin to understand this variability, making use of fascinating new imaging tools and recent mathematical and statistical modeling techniques?
+A fundamental question the group aimed to solve was how, why, and if heterogeneity is important?
+And what could be done about it?
+The group attempted to address these issues by understanding this variability, making use of fascinating new imaging tools and recent mathematical and statistical modeling techniques?

 We identify a few specific problems to tackle:

 - Identify the different mathematical models incorporating heterogeneity into a review article